 - 4.6.
 The LLFs used in Settlement are published on the Elexon Portal10.
 The website contains the LLFs in standard industry data formats and in a summary form.
 A user guide with details on registering and using the portal is also available. - 4.7.
 BSCP128 sets out the timetable by which LLFs are submitted and audited.
-The submission and audit occur between September and December in the year prior to the LLFs becoming effective.
-Only after the completion of the audit at the end of December and BSC approval are the final LLFs published.
+The submission and audit occurs between September and December in the year prior to the LLFs becoming effective.
+Only after the completion of the audit at the end of December and BSC approval are the final LLFs published. - 4.8.

-- 4.8.
 As this statement is published a complete year before the LLFs for the charging year have been produced, Annex 5 is intentionally left blank.
 This statement will be reissued with Annex 5 populated once the LLFs have been calculated and audited.
 This should typically be more than three months prior to the statement coming into force. - 4.9.
-When using the tables in Annex 5, reference should be made to the LLFC allocated to the MPAN to find the appropriate values.
+When using the tables in Annex 5, reference should be made to the LLFC allocated to a Non-Migrated MPAN or to the DUoS Tariff ID allocated to a Migrated MPAN to find the appropriate values.